 Visitors looking out from the upper level today are left to imagine the vast expanses of water that formerly surrounded the temple.
 Four landing stages at the base give reminder that the temple was once reached by boat.

+Nestled within private gardens, Pillar Hotel offers accommodation away from the hustle and bustle of Siem Reap.
+It features an outdoor swimming pool and guests can enjoy meals at the in-house restaurant.
+Free WiFi is available in public areas. ...

-Rainsey Angkor Villa offers accommodation away from the hustle and bustle of Siem Reap.
+Lemongrass & Ginger Hotel offers contemporary-style accommodation away from the hustle and bustle of Siem Reap.
 It features an outdoor swimming pool and guests can enjoy meals at the in-house restaurant or have drinks at the bar.
-Free WiFi is available in rooms.
-The ...
+Free WiFi is ...

-Marvel Holiday Boutique Villa offers accommodation in Siem Reap.
-It features an outdoor swimming pool and guests can enjoy meals at the in-house restaurant or have a drink at the bar.
-Free WiFi is available throughout the property.
-The vibrant ...

 We market your property to a large audience of travellers worldwide, Join us today.